 Cliffs plummet dramatically to beaches and crashing surf.
 Lush green hills rise and fall, then keep rising until they swell into the craggy, majestic Picos de Europa range.
 In the compact principality of Asturias, roughly halfway along Spain‘s north coast, nature is front and centre.
 There are several good-size cities here, for sure.
 But the flavour of this land is bucolic and small-town, with picture-postcard views almost everywhere you look.
 It is not what most anyone would think of as “typical” Spain, but it’s a place I absolutely never tire of visiting.

 That flavour is one reason I think of it as Spain’s answer to Wales.
 Another is the fact that for historic reasons it’s officially a principality, and just as Charles is Prince of Wales, the heir apparent to Spain’s monarch is the Prince (or now, Princess) of Asturias.
-And there are even more reasons, as will become apparent below.
+And there are even more reasons, as will become evident below.

 There are two distinct sides to Asturias: its rolling hinterland and its craggy coast, dotted with impossibly picturesque villages and towns.
 Top of many people’s beauty list would be Cudillero (or Cuideiru, in the local variant of Spanish, called Bable or Asturianu), climbing a coastal hillside with a jumble of colourful houses, with delightful waterside seafood restaurants.
 Farther east, handsome Llanes is ready for its close-up, offers the chance to tour its cinematographic route of spots where the likes of the movie thriller The Orphanage and the Spanish TV drama La Señora were filmed.
 Ribadesella features a lovely river of the same name and palatial manses built by indianos, locals who made their fortunes in the Americas in the 19th and early 20th centuries and returned home to spend it (including my own great grandfather).